Schedule A (Form 1040): A guide to itemized deductions for US expats

 - Expat-specific tools: Tools like the FEIE or foreign tax credits can interact with your deductions, so consult a tax professional to ensure you're optimizing your situation.

-Pro tip: Review IRS Publication 54 for rules specific to expats and double-check any foreign expense eligibility for Schedule A.
+NOTE!
+Review IRS Publication 54 for rules specific to expats and double-check any foreign expense eligibility for Schedule A.

 2. Misreporting charitable donations